 - Allow wood to burn completely to ash if possible.

-- Pour until the hissing sound stops.
+- Pour water into the campfire until the hissing sound stops.

 - Remember, as smokey the bear says, “If it’s too hot to touch, it’s too hot to leave.”

-10. Enjoy Bonfire with Friends and Family
+10. Enjoy a Safe Bonfire or Campfire with Friends and Family

 There is nothing better than sitting around a bonfire with friends and family enjoying stories, jokes, songs, good food, and good times.
 Make sure you have food on hand to enjoy and don’t forget the marshmallows and marshmallow skewers.